OFFIS-mosaik/mosaik/docs/ecosystem/index.rst

 mosaik ecosystem
 ================

-Mosaik as a co-simulation tool organizes the data exchange between simulators and coordinates the execution of the connected simulaters.
+mosaik as a co-simulation tool organizes the data exchange between simulators and coordinates the execution of the connected simulaters.
 This part is called
 |mosaik| `mosaik-core`_ and contains mosaik itself and APIs for multiple
 programming languages.